Eclampsia

 Eclampsia is a serious condition which can cause seizures due to high blood pressure in pregnancy.

-It’s often a complication of pre-eclampsia, another condition that can happen in pregnancy.
+It’s a rare complication of pre-eclampsia, another condition that can happen in pregnancy.

 What’s the difference between eclampsia and pre-eclampsia?

-- Your face, hands or feet swelling suddenly.
+- sudden swelling of your face, hands or feet

 What causes eclampsia?

-Although the cause of pre-eclampsia is not known, it’s thought to result from abnormal formation and function of the placenta.
+Medical professionals don’t fully understand the exact cause of eclampsia, but think it’s caused by the placenta forming abnormally.
 Footnote [1] The placenta is an organ that grows during pregnancy and is attached to the wall of the womb.
 It has a tube called an umbilical cord, which connects to the baby and provides oxygen and nutrients as well as removing waste products.

 Who is at risk of eclampsia?

-Some people are more at risk of developing eclampsia than others.
+Some people are more at risk of developing pre-eclampsia than others.
 This could be you if you have Footnote [1]:

-Your medical team will also be keeping an eye on your pregnancy if you’re:
+Your medical team will also be keeping an eye on your pregnancy if you:

 If you have two or more of these you could be at a higher risk of developing pre-eclampsia, which may develop into eclampsia.